What's the difference between IBS and IBD?

 These symptoms vary from person to person and are likely to be on and off - so you may have flare-ups every so often, with periods of good health in between.

-Although IBD can significantly impact your day-to-day functioning, it is not always more serious than IBS.
+Although IBD can significantly affect your day-to-day functioning, it is not always more serious than IBS.
 As Dr Smale explains, both are long term (chronic) conditions, which can range from mild to very severe.

 "The symptoms of IBS can be as debilitating as the symptoms of IBD, and it can be very difficult for us to tell the difference," he says.
 "So, it's important that people have tests that help differentiate between the two."